SEP IRAs

 • Age 21 or older

-• Worked for the employer during three of the last five preceding years, and
+• Worked for the employer during three of the past five years, and

-Like other retirement savings accounts, certain individuals may be excluded from a SEP IRA, including:
+Like other retirement savings accounts, certain individuals may be excluded from a SEP IRA plan, including:

 • Individuals covered by a collective bargaining agreement (generally union employees), whose retirement benefits were bargained for in good faith